Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due

 - Bring a parent or legal guardian to sign as a sponsor for your license if you are under 18.

-Note: DMV customer service centers accept cash, checks, most debit cards and the following credit cards: MasterCard, American Express and Discover.
+Note: DMV customer service centers accept cash, checks, debit cards and the following credit cards: Visa, MasterCard, American Express and Discover.
 Debit cards will be processed as credit.
 Plan to arrive at least 90 minutes before the center is scheduled to close.